Remember to check the "News" and "Map Progress" sections whenever this page is updated.

 Total: 0% (Holding off on these until the end of development)

 "Lament" is my first custom story for Amnesia: The Dark Descent.
-Nothing's really playable right now, unless you count walking around and looking at the pretty lighting to be "playing".
+Not much is playable right now, unless you count walking around and looking at the pretty lighting to be "playing".
 Notes will be scattered throughout all of the levels, as per usual, providing a deep, non-linear story to the environments you'll explore and characters you'll encounter.
-In said notes, I like to put an emphasis on character development (something that I find lacking in many custom stories these days).
+In said notes, I like to put an emphasis on character development.

-Not just the notes, but even in the levels themselves.
-If a room belongs to someone, of course it'll reflect that person's personality.
-If an entire level belongs to somebody (and three of them do) I'm going to build it to reflect their personality, too.
-The aforementioned levels are (or will be, when I finish them) very detailed, because I put excessive amounts of time into things you probably won't notice if you aren't looking.
+Not just written notes, but even in the levels themselves.
+If a room belongs to someone, naturally it will reflect that character's personality.
+If an entire level belongs to somebody (and three of them do) it's built to reflect their personality as well.
+Said levels are (or will be, when they're finished) painstakingly detailed in both visual and audio design, providing interesting and atmospheric environments for the player to explore.

-As a final note, I won't be updating this page very often, because the world is cruel to high school students, but I try to keep the watchers updated on the mod's progress.
-Cheers.
+As a final note, I won't be updating this page very often, because the world is cruel to high school students, but I try to keep everyone updated on the mod's progress.